 Potential operations effects of implementing the proposed action in the Finegayan area would occur in the Haputo ERA.
-Because the Haputo shore area is relatively accessible, many of the marine biological resources discussed in this chapter may experience indirect affects from increased recreational activities due to the increase of people potentially using Haputo ERA and coastal waters as a result of the proposed action (Figure 11.2-3).
-Increased subsistence harvesting, recreational activities such as snorkeling, scuba diving, boating (anchoring, fishing, diving, snorkeling), and fishing practices (pole, gill/throw net, and spear fishing), may occur and result in indirect impacts to Haputo ERA.
-Any potential impact would be mitigated to less than significant through implementation of the existing Navy Interim Final INRMP (COMNAV Marianas 2008b) and including restrictions on the use of Haputo Beach within the Joint Region INRMP.
-Additional preventative measures may include marine biological resource education and training on ESA, MMPA and EFH to military personnel and public outreach; controlled access (a short video and access pass required before entry); informational documents (i.e., preparation of a Military Environmental Handbook); distribution of natural resource educational materials to dive boat operators; multiple designated mooring areas offshore; and increased efforts toward ERA enforcement (starting with Haputo).
+Because the Haputo shore area is relatively accessible, many of the marine biological resources discussed in this chapter may be adversely affected by indirect, long-term recreational activities due to the substantial increase of people potentially using Haputo ERA and coastal waters as a result of the proposed action (Figure 11.2-1).
+Recreational activities such as snorkeling, scuba diving, boating (anchoring, fishing, diving, snorkeling), and fishing practices (pole, gill/throw net, and spear fishing) may result in indirect loss of Haputo ERA habitat.
+This is a significant impact that can be mitigated through the implementation of mitigation measures such as natural resource educational training and public outreach, controlled access (a short video and access pass required before entry), informational documents (i.e., preparation of a Military Environmental Handbook, distribution of natural resource educational materials to dive boat operators); multiple designated mooring areas offshore; and increased efforts toward ERA enforcement (starting with Haputo) of "no take" and other ESA, MMPA, and EFH policies.

-These resources would not be appreciably modified from existing conditions considering the distance and elevation from the shoreline.
-Access to Haputo Beach from the upper plateau area (i.e. Finegayan housing) is by trail only and would limit access to most personel and dependants due to the difficulty in traversing the steep trail.
-Additonally, the minimal runoff from the limestone landscape, and the implementation and management of appropriate industrial stormwater pollution prevention plans and preventative measures as mentioned above.
-Therefore, Alternative 1 would result in no impacts to marine flora or invertebrates.
-There would be no adverse effect on associated EFH.
+Marine Flora, Invertebrates and Associated EFH.
+These resources would not be appreciably modified from existing conditions considering the distance and elevation from the shoreline, the minimal runoff from the limestone landscape, and the implementation and management of appropriate industrial stormwater pollution prevention plans and BMPs as mentioned above.
+Therefore, Alternative 1 would result in no impacts to marine flora, invertebrates and associated EFH.